akauppi/my-play-template/README.md

 .. approve 'Import project from external model' > SBT

 You might check 'Use auto-import'.
-It makes IntelliJ track changes to the `build.sbt` file more closely. (tbd. is this really so?
-AKa181015)
+It makes IntelliJ to resolve all the changes made to the project automatically every time you refresh your project.

 After the import, you should see this: